aflyax/aflyax.github.io/_posts/2015-1-22-knn-dating.md

 | 6   | 72993 | 10.1417 | 1.03296   | 1       |
 ```

-Next, we want to normalize the values to ensure that no dimension enfluences our distance calculation more than others:
+Next, we want to normalize the values to ensure that no dimension influences our distance calculation more than others:

 ```julia
 function normalize(input_df::DataFrame, cols::Array{Int})